LekoArts/secco/docs/src/content/docs/guide/learn-secco.md

 ---
-title: How It Works
+title: Learn secco
-description: An under the hood explanation on how secco works
+description: A step-by-step tutorial for secco
 ---

 Hello 👋🏻 Please come back later to this guide, this is a work-in-progress!